OmegaUwUr/SilksongAndroid-Achievements/README.md

   `CREDITS.md`, `NOTICE.md`, and `LICENSE`.
 - Manual-only APK build triggering.
 No compilation is needed to edit this README.

-## SteamSync package and APK name

-The SteamSync variant installs as `com.hollowknightsilksong.steamsync`.
-APK filenames use `HollowKnight-Silksong-Steamsync.<revision>.apk`, where `<revision>` comes from `APP_REVISION` (for example, `.26.apk`).
-The full Android versionName and versionCode are independent of this shorter download filename.

-Changing the package ID creates a separate Android app.
-It does not upgrade the old `com.jakobkhansen.silksong` installation or automatically migrate its login, settings, downloaded files, or saves.
-Back up/export saves from the old app before removing it.
-Sign in again and select or download the game files for the new app; Android may block access to the old app's private directories.

 ## Getting started